-Greyhound betting is a form of pari-mutuel wagering.
-What this means is that all wagers of a certain type are pooled together.
-Then, the payouts are determined based on the amount of action placed on each bet-type after the house take and taxes are removed from the pool.
+Greyhound betting is a form of parimutuel wagering, in which all wagers of the same type are pooled together.
+Payouts for each wager are determined based on the amount of money bet on each dog after the house take and taxes have been removed from the pool.

-The advantage of parimutuel wagering is that you, the bettor, do not compete against the house.
-The house gets its cut no matter which dogs win or how the race plays out.
+The advantage of pari-mutuel wagering is that bettors do not compete against the house.
+The house takes a cut regardless of how the race plays out.
 Your only competition is the general betting public.

 Betting on greyhounds is almost identical to betting on horses.
-All the same types of bets that you can place on horses can also be placed on greyhounds.
+The same bets and wagers that can be placed on horse races can also be placed on greyhounds.
 This makes for a nice transition if you’re coming over from horse racing to greyhounds.